-To obtain an upper bound on the size of an elementary operation (Section 4.3), we need to know a bound on the shift counts c_i .
-But we currently do not know any proved useful result.
-We will assume that for any i, c_i is bounded by S(m), where S is a function of the number of bits m of the constant n.
+We need to know upper bounds on the shift count c_i in order to obtain upper bounds on the length of the compressed data.
+But we currently don't know any useful result about that.
+We will say that it is bounded by S(m), where S is a function of the number of bits m of the constant n.

-First, we require that $S(m) \ge m$ to be able to compute $2^m - 1$ with one elementary operation.
-Moreover, currently-known heuristics generate code that always satisfies $c_i \le m$, leading to S(m) = m.
-But what can we say about the function S when considering the class of optimal programs?
-To get n with an optimal program, experiments suggest that u_i/n is probably unbounded2.
+First, we must assume that $S(m) \ge m$ to be able to compute $2^m - 1$ in one elementary operation.
+With algorithms (heuristics) used in practice to generate the program, we can assume that S(m) = m.
+But what about optimal programs?
+To obtain n with an optimal program, it may be necessary to compute values u_i making u_i/n unbounded (this is suggested by some computations, but not currently proved); indeed, two large values close to each other may be subtracted to give a much smaller value.
 However, we do not know any useful result about shift counts.
-Therefore, we need to consider a conjectured bound, such as $S(m) = \alpha .m$ for some $\alpha \ge 1$ (if the optimal program for the multiplication by n is adequately chosen).
+So, we will also consider the over-pessimistic bound $S(m) = \alpha m$ for some $\alpha > 1$, though it is not proved.